-The most common defenses that a skilled criminal defense attorney can put forward to defend a charge of petty theft are as follows:
+The most common defenses that an attorney can put forward to defend a charge of petty theft are as follows:

 Intent is one of the requisite elements that a prosecutor has to show in order to convict of a theft crime.

-If the owner of the property that you allegedly stole gave you permission to take the property, you are not guilty of petty theft.
+If the owner of the property that you allegedly stole gave you permission to take the property, you are not guilty of petty theft under PC 484.

 If the property actually belonged to you or if you honestly but mistakenly thought that the property you took belonged to you, you are not guilty of petty theft.

-If you were wrongfully accused of taking something, but you did not do so, or did not intent to do so, your criminal defense attorney will ensure to thoroughly investigate the evidence in your favor and to try to show that you were framed, set up, or just plainly wrongfully blamed for something you did not do.
+If you were wrongfully accused of taking something, but you did not do so, or did not intent to do so, your criminal defense attorney will ensure to thoroughly investigate the evidence in your favor and to try to show that you were wrongfully blamed for something you did not do.